Families of tractable problems with respect to vertex-interval-membership width and its generalisations: A hierarchy of parameters

 It is straightforward to see that the VIM width of a temporal graph is always at least the TIM width, since we can turn a VIM sequence of a temporal graph $\mathcal{G}$ into a TIM decomposition of the same width by letting each set $F_t$ be a bag labelled with time $t$, and placing every vertex not active at time $t$ in a singleton bag.
-It turns out that TIM width also lower bounds all three parameters introduced by Christodoulou et al.~\cite{christodoulou_making_2024}. \begin{restatable}{lem}{timboundscim} Let $\mathcal{G}$ be a temporal graph such that $\min\{\psi_{\leq}, \psi_{\geq}\}=k$, where $\psi_d$ is the $d$-connected-VIM width.
-Then, $\mathcal{G}$ has TIM width at most $k$. \end{restatable} \begin{proof} We have two cases to consider: $\psi_{\leq}= k$ and $\psi_{\geq}\geq k$, or $\psi_{\leq}\geq k$ and $\psi_{\geq}= k$.
-We prove both simultaneously by substituting $\leq$ or $\geq$ for $d$.
+It transpires that TIM width also lower bounds all three parameters introduced by Christodoulou et al.~\cite{christodoulou_making_2024}.